 Enter the building from the street through an old gate where the weathered copper Gyokusendo signboard is mounted.
 You’ll pass the showroom, contained in an old Meiji period building, on your way to the back of the building where the workshop is located.
 The workshop was closed for artisans on the day of my visit, but I was fortunate to be able to attend a rare event.
 Tools hang on the walls and small workstations are scattered around the workshop for artisans where several artisans were displaying their amazing copperworks for sale in the workshop: from elegant teapots and vases to colorful tea and sake cups and even whimsical pieces hammered into the shape of tuna tataki slices.

 The accolades of Gyokusendo are many, not the least of which was winning the highest award at the 1926 World’s Fair held in Philadelphia.
-The sixth generation of Gyokusendo Tamagawa Masao’s younger brother, Tamagawa Nobuo, is a former Gyokusendo artisan who has been designated as a Living National Treasure for his skills in metalwork.
+The sixth head of Gyokusendo Tamagawa Masao’s younger brother, Tamagawa Norio, is a former Gyokusendo artisan who has been designated as a Living National Treasure for his skills in metalwork.

 |Gyokusendo 2-2-21 Chuo-Dori, Tsubame Niigata 959-1244|

 Tojiro: A Holistic View of Quality Knives